 - The second panel will discuss the effects of climate policies and regulations on the energy industry (e.g., coal-industry, renewable sources, solar energy, etc).

 - The third panel will cover market-based mechanisms, which aim to cost-effectively reduce greenhouse gas emissions by creating financial incentives for greenhouse gas emitters to emit less.
 Further examples of market-based mechanisms include a carbon tax, a cap-and-trade program, a baseline and credit program, taxation, feed-in tariff systems, levies, and carbon stocks through agroforestry.

 Each panel features academics and practitioners representing a wide range of legal knowledge and climate change-related experience.
-Law professors come from a number of different institutions, including the University of Utah, Widener University, Ohio State University, Massachusetts Institute of Technology.
-Similarly the practitioners represent a sundry of legal backgrounds, such as the Environmental Protection Agency, Climate Focus, and Van Ness Feldman, to name a few.
+Law professors come from several different institutions, including the University of Utah, Widener University, Ohio State University, Massachusetts Institute of Technology.
+Similarly, the practitioners represent a sundry of legal backgrounds, such as the Environmental Protection Agency, Climate Focus, and Van Ness Feldman, to name a few.
 SCJILB is excited to bring these prominent individuals to discuss a vital global crisis that will continue to be addressed in the future.

 Symposium Registration and Fees